sourcelight/documentation_as_code/DEPLOY.md

 * **db_angular** for the Java-Angular application
 * **db_react** for the Java-React application

-User Admin: doadmin
+User Admin: xxxxxx

-Pwd Admin : GWCxTbBYbjKqLLW3
+Pwd Admin : yyyyyy

 ## External Access